Road to Hana (Hana Highway)

 Show all

-The Road to Hana starts in Kahului, just west of Maui’s airport.
+The Road to Hana starts in the town of Kahului, just west of Maui’s airport.
 If you’re driving yourself, pay attention, and follow the information on road signs.
-Some tours include hotel pick up.
+Some tours include hotel pickup.
 Helicopter tours usually take visitors by car one way and return by helicopter.

 Show all